Enterprise Bridges into Enterprise Intelligence Architecture

 Engagement | Best for | Output |

-Executive Briefing | Senior leaders unsure whether execution is controlled. | Shared understanding of execution-admissibility exposure. |
+Executive Briefing | Senior leaders unsure whether institutional intelligence and execution are controlled. | Shared understanding of institutional-intelligence and execution-admissibility exposure. |

 Pre-Execution Pressure Test | One high-consequence workflow. | Pressure Test report, decision risk map, authority/execution topology, guardrails. |

-Architecture of Record Baseline | Enterprises needing a structural map of execution consequence. | Execution topology, execution surfaces, consequence systems, authority boundaries, admissibility control points. |
+Architecture of Record Baseline | Enterprises needing a structural map of representation, reliance, execution and consequence. | Execution topology, execution surfaces, consequence systems, authority boundaries, admissibility control points. |

-Enterprise Bridge Workshop | EA, data, risk, AI governance, compliance, or transformation teams. | Translation from existing governance discipline into an EAA adoption path. |
+Enterprise Bridge Workshop | EA, data, risk, AI governance, compliance, or transformation teams. | Translation from existing governance discipline into an EIA and EAA adoption path. |

 Partner Readiness Review | Delivery partners or systems integrators. | Architecture boundaries, control responsibilities, and implementation guardrails. |

-EAA Capability Assessment | Larger organisations seeking a maturity baseline. | Maturity scorecard, heatmap, roadmap, priority workflows. |
+EIA Capability Assessment | Larger organisations seeking a maturity baseline for institutional intelligence under AI-mediated execution. | Maturity scorecard, heatmap, roadmap, priority workflows. |

 Regulatory, standards and security-guidance relevance